Closing Event: Artist & Curator Tour

 page from 7 Miles a Second, 1996

-To celebrate the culmination of VOICE = SURVIVAL, curators Claudia Carrera and Adrian Saldaña will lead a tour and speak about their motivations for curating the exhibition.
-The tour will also feature participating artists Kameelah Janan Rasheed, James Romberger, LJ Roberts, Marguerite Van Cook, Jordan Arsenault, Robert Sember (Ultra-red) and James Wentzy, who will discuss their creative process and the works they have on display.
+To celebrate the culmination of VOICE = SURVIVAL, curators Claudia Carrera and Adrian Saldana led an exhibition presentation and spoke about their motivations for curating the exhibition.
+The presentation also featured participating artists Kameelah Janan Rasheed, James Romberger, LJ Roberts, Marguerite Van Cook, Jordan Arsenault, Robert Sember (Ultra-red), James Wentzy, and Adinah Dancyger who discussed their creative process and the works they have on display.

 VOICE = SURVIVAL examines voice as a medium and a metaphor used by artists and activists confronting oppression amid the ongoing HIV/AIDS epidemic.
 The title of the show inverts the ACT UP movement’s rallying cry of SILENCE = DEATH.
 The exhibition is comprised of works that mobilize the multivalent concepts of silence and vocality, and the effectiveness of vocal empowerment to fight for individual and communal survival.
 It explores the entanglement of the voice and its absence with battleground concepts in HIV/AIDS activism such as agency and citizenship, language and representation, and inter/subjectivity and the body.